What you need to know about Reits

 A brief history of Reits

-When Reits first listed in the US in the 1960s, they provided an avenue for retail investors hold investments in real estate portfolios, which until then, were only available to institutions and the wealthy.
+When Reits first listed in the US in the 1960s, they provided an avenue for retail investors to hold investments in real estate portfolios, which until then, were only available to institutions and the wealthy.

 Following a merger with CapitaLand Commercial Trust in November 2020, these properties are now part of the CapitaLand Integrated Commercial Trust (CICT) portfolio, the largest Reit in Singapore.